prisoner rights lawyer

 Early in my legal career, I was Special Assistant to Professor Robert Fellmeth of the University of San Diego School of Law and the Economic Fraud Unit of the District Attorney of San Diego in the areas of antitrust enforcement and medical fraud.
 And I worked closely and directly with Ralph Nader as his Research Analyst on antitrust and white-collar crime in the Summer of 1995.
 For three months, I assisted Mr. Nader at his focal public policy institute, and was required to quickly research, comprehend and communicate to Mr. Nader on topics ranging from government agriculture programs to sentencing guidelines for business crimes.

 In the early 2000s, I was an associate attorney with Girard & Green, LLP.
-At this respected plaintiff's firm, I litigated primarily in federal court, and was responsible for the "heavy-lifting" of research and writing briefs to the federal bench on topics ranging from arbitration to reconsideration.
+At this respected plaintiff's firm, I litigated primarily in federal court, and was responsible for the "heavy-lifting" of research and writing briefs to the federal bench on topics ranging from arbitration to consumer law.
 The work was labor intensive and required an extraordinary commitment to the integrity of the brief writing process.
 My contributions included successful outcomes in some of the largest consumer class actions in the nation against Fortune 500 companies.

 Prior to Girard & Green, LLP, I was Associate Director for the non-profit consumer advocacy organization UCAN in San Diego where I litigated on behalf of 40,000 residential consumers on matters involving public utilities, broadband technologies, consumer rights, and telecommunications.
 My responsibilities included all stages of litigation, legislative drafting and testifying, media relations, and consumer education.
 I won some of the largest judgments against utility companies ever awarded before the California Public Utilities Commission.